Total Request Live

 Total Request Live (commonly abbreviated as TRL) is an American television program that premiered on MTV on September 14, 1998.
 The early version of TRL featured popular music videos played during its countdown and was also used as a promotion tool by musicians, actors, and other celebrities to promote their newest works to target the show's teen demographic.

 During the original run of the program, TRL played the ten most requested music videos of the day, as voted on by viewers via phone or online.
 The show generally aired Monday through Thursday for one hour, though the scheduling and length of the show fluctuated over the years.
 Although TRL was billed as a live show, many episodes were prerecorded.
 Due to declining ratings, and the larger decline of music-based television in favor of online services, MTV announced the cancellation of TRL on September 15, 2008.
 The special three-hour finale episode, Total Finale Live, aired on November 16, 2008.

-Less than a decade later, TRL was revived on October 2, 2017.
+TRL was revived on October 2, 2017.
 In 2019, the show aired Saturday mornings at 10:00 am ET as TRL Top 10.
 The show was then rebranded to Fresh Out Live.